Research home

 Laura Ballerinifull professor

-Laura Ballerini graduated (MD) at the Università di Firenze, Italy in 1988.
-She was a Post-doc at UCL from 1991 and later became assistant professor in Physiology at the Biophysics Sector of the International School for Advanced Studies (SISSA-ISAS) of Trieste, Italy in 1995.
-In 2012 LB became full professor in Physiology at the Università di Trieste, Italy and since January 2016 is full professor at SISSA.
-She has been working for more than 15 years on the physiology of spinal cord neurons/ networks and she has vast experience in using a variety of experimental electrophysiological techniques and in vitro model systems.
+Laura Ballerini has been working on the physiology of spinal cord neurons/networks and she has vast experience in using a variety of experimental electrophysiological and imaging techniques in in vitro model systems.
 LB has provided important contribution to the understanding of spinal network physiology, plasticity and development.
-Recently, LB has been working on the interactions between living neurons and micro-nano fabricated substrates or bioactive-composite containing carbon nanotubes.
-She demonstrated that carbon nanotubes substrates boost neuronal network activity by enhancing neuronal and synaptic performance.
-The scientific strategy at the core LB research activity is the convergence between nanotechnology, chemistry and neurobiology.
-Such convergence, beyond helping understand the functioning and malfunctioning of the brain, can stimulate further research in this area and may ultimately lead to a new generation of nanomedicine applications in neurology.
+In the last decades, her research focused on the interactions between neurons and nanomaterials or bioactive-nanodevices.
+The scientific strategy at the core this research is the convergence among neurobiology, neurophysiology and nanotechnology.
+Such convergence, beyond helping understand the functioning and malfunctioning of the CNS, can stimulate further research in this area and may ultimately lead to a new generation of nanomedicine applications in neurology.

 Research Lines